-This is a 3-credit-hour course.
+This 3-credit-hour summer course entails the same amount of time and work as a regular semester course.
+The only difference is that the pace is doubled to accommodate the short term.
+Each week will entail twice the work of a regular term.
 According to Ohio State policy, during regular, full semesters (Fall and Spring), students should expect around 3 hours per week of time spent on direct instruction (lectures, activities within lectures, posted content, discussions) in addition to 6 hours of homework (reading, quizzes, assignment work, C-REP) to receive a grade of (C) average.
+The weekly expectations are doubled for summer.